mpictor/mpictor.github.io/content/posts/first.md

 `b` and `o` really are immediate: if used on their own, they are equivalent to yanking the power cord and are likely to result in lost data and/or filesystem errors.

 So why did I choose REISUB as the name of this blog?
 Because naming things is hard.
 People have already claimed `EAGAIN`, `xor EAX EAX EAX`, and many others I'd consider.

+Don't read too much into the name: this blog isn't likely to be of much use in disastrous situations.